Somedaywilldo/AutoGCL/README.md

 ## Semi-supervised Learning

 There are many settings for semi-supervised learning, you can change to other experiments by changing the **--exp** flag.
+The node attribute augmentation is by default disabled, you can enable it by setting the **--add_mask** flag to True.

 ```shell
 $ python main.py --exp=joint_cl_exp --semi_split=10 --dataset=MUTAG --save=joint_cl_exp --epochs=30 --batch_size=128 --lr=0.01